firoagni/ai-development-tutorials/ai_solution_building_guide.md

 This creates a knowledge checkpoint that can seed your next session with high-signal context while discarding the noise.

-It is worth noting that many modern AI coding assistants now come with a built-in command to help compact context.
-For example, in Claude Code and Codex CLI, you can run the `/compact` to generate a summary of your current session and trigger a new session with this summary preloaded as the new context.
-What's better?
-These tools run the compact command automatically when they detect that the context window is nearing its limit.
+> Many modern AI coding assistants include built-in commands for compacting context.
+For example, Claude Code and Codex CLI offer a `/compact` command that generates a summary of the current session and starts a new session with that summary preloaded as context.
+Even better, these tools automatically run the compact command when they detect that the context window is nearing its limit.

 ---